jamesshore/object_playground/readme.md

 Note: At the time of this writing, the source code has not been confirmed to build on Windows.

+To test manually:

+1. Open `src/index.html` in a browser.

 Development and Integration
 ---------------------------